vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 Label                         Description
 ============================= ============
 ``label: '${currentValue}'``  The current value of this attribute's state.
 This is used when the attribute doesn't have a discrete value set, like temperature or power.
 ``label: '${name}'``          The name of the attribute state.
-This is useful when the attribute state is a discreet value, like "on" or "off".
+This is useful when the attribute state is a discrete value, like "on" or "off".
 ============================= ============

 Here's an example of using the state name as the label: